brandon-rhodes/blog/texts/brandon/2013/example-pycon-proposals.rst

-    Finally, we must remember that no proposal is made in a vacuum: several other scientific Python talks were on the table in 2013, most of them by actual scientists,
+    Finally, we must remember that no proposal is made in a vacuum: several other scientific Python talks were on the table in 2013, most of them by scientists,
-    who in many cases were authors of the software in question.
+    who in many cases were the actual authors of the software in question.
-    Fernando Perez, Travis Oliphant, and Titus Brown were among the names that wound up somewhere on the schedule.
+    Fernando Perez, Travis Oliphant, and Titus Brown were among the names that wound up on the schedule.
     The committee had plenty of science-talk proposals to choose from.

 **“The Naming of Ducks: Where Dynamic Types Meet Smart Conventions” (2013)** —